 Facebook job postings allow employers to post jobs directly to their page.
 Employers can then run the postings as ads and target potential employees.
 Job applications can be automatically filled out with the applicant's profile information, which applicants can edit.

 There are 1.09 billion people active on Facebook every day.
 Your dream candidate may not be actively searching job boards for work, but there's a good chance they've got a Facebook account.
-Hiring on Facebook might be a good option if you're in a tough job market.
+Using Facebook ads for recruiting employees might be a good option if you're in a tough job market.

 - Go to your company Facebook page.